aws/amazon-neptune-for-graphql/README.md

 ### Please no mutations in my schema

-In case you don't want your Graph API having the option of updating your database data, add the the CLI option `--output-schema-no-mutations`.
+In case you don't want your Graph API having the option of updating your database data, add the CLI option `--output-schema-no-mutations`.

 ### @alias